List of Farm to Market Roads in Texas (1300–1399): FM 1381 (1949)

-The original FM 1381 was designated on July 15, 1949, from US 77 south of Dallas west 2.2 mi to DeSoto.
+A previous route numbered FM 1381 was designated on July 15, 1949, from US 77 south of Dallas west 2.2 mi to DeSoto.
 FM 1381 was cancelled on November 16, 1972, and became a portion of FM 1382.

 FM 1382

-Farm to Market Road 1382 (FM 1382) runs from I-35E in DeSoto to SH 180 in Grand Prairie.
+Farm to Market Road 1382 (FM 1382) is located in Dallas County.
+It runs from I-35E in DeSoto to SH 180 in Grand Prairie.
 Most of the highway is part of Belt Line Road, becoming its own route through Cedar Hill around Joe Pool Lake.
 FM 1382 is one of only two farm to market roads remaining in Dallas County, the other being FM 1389.

 FM 1382 begins at I-35E in DeSoto.
 The highway travels in a western direction through the town and enters Cedar Hill at an intersection with Duncanville Road.
 FM 1382 travels through a suburban area of the city and turns northwest at Belt Line Road, before running near a major retail center near US 67.
 Northwest of Pleasant Run Road, the highway travels near several subdivisions before taking a semi-rural route after an intersection with New Clark Road.
 FM 1382 then travels near the Cedar Hill campus of Northwood University and Cedar Hill State Park near the eastern shore of Joe Pool Lake.
 The highway travels through a mountain ridge near the state park before entering the city limits of Dallas.
-FM 1382 briefly travels through city, passes a few subdivisions and has an intersection with Camp Wisdom Road before entering Grand Prairie near I-20.
+FM 1382 briefly travels through city, passes a few subdivisions and intersects Camp Wisdom Road before entering Grand Prairie near I-20.
 The highway parallels Mountain Creek from I-20 and SE 14th Street then travels near a suburban area of the city.
 FM 1382 ends at SH 180 near the Grand Prairie town square.

 FM 1382 was designated on July 15, 1949, running from US 80 (now SH 180) in Grand Prairie southward to a road intersection at a distance of 4.8 mi.
 The highway was extended 5.8 mi southeastward to a county road near Cedar Hill on October 26, 1954.
 FM 1382 was extended 1.5 mi southeastward to Belt Line Road in Cedar Hill on October 31, 1958.
 The highway was extended to Desoto on November 3, 1972, and to I-35E 13 days later, replacing FM 1381.
-All of FM 1382 was internally re-designated as Urban Road 1382 by TxDOT on June 27, 1995.
+All of FM 1382 was internally redesignated as Urban Road 1382 by TxDOT on June 27, 1995.
 On November 15, 2018, the route was changed back to FM 1382.